 To explain this simply, banks pay money on cash called interest.
 Betterment lends your money to banks in FDIC insured savings accounts.
 Those banks pay Betterment a fee.
 Betterment gives you most of that fee or interest, but keeps some as profit.

-Betterment says that a significant amount of their users take advantage of financial advice packages, especially the Getting Started Package that runs at $199.
+Betterment also offers financial advice packages to supplement their revenue from robo advising.
+Betterment says that a significant amount of their users take advantage of financial advice packages, especially the Getting Started Package that runs at $299.

 In addition, Betterment is also receiving payments from banks who allow them to keep their users cash with them.
 This system is called the Cash Reserve program.